 The Blue Badge Team

 Top tipsIf you have any queries about the blue badge scheme, you can contact your local authority.
-You can find your local authority blue badge contact on the Transport Scotland blue badge website at www.bluebadgescotland.org
+You can find your local authority blue badge contact from the website of www.mygov.scot.

 - More information about how you must use a blue badge